solliancenet/tech-immersion-data-ai/ai-exp1/README.md

     ![The Continue using your trial key option is highlighted.](media/ai-09.png "Link your Azure account")

-5. At this point, you will see a page called "My Apps".
+5. At this point, you will see a page called "Conversation  Apps".
 You do not need to create a new app.
 The Bot Framework SDK will do this for you.
 Click on your name in the top right-hand corner, then select **Manage authoring resources**.

    ![Click on your name then select Settings.](media/ai-11.png 'Settings')